Identification of Heterogeneous Peer Effects: Introduction

-More generally, the rank-dependent peer effect model can be motivated as a general regression of an individual's outcome on the distribution of their peers' outcomes.
-As will be further discussed in Section \ref{sec:model}, ordered peer outcomes have one-to-one relationship with the (empirical) distribution of peer outcomes.
-As such, our model allows for a wide variety of heterogeneous patterns in the peer effects in terms of the distribution of peer outcomes.
-The primary contribution of this paper is the introduction and identification of the rank-dependent peer effect model, as shown in Equation \eqref{eq:intro_peer_effect_model}.
-Following the literature on peer effects, our identification result uses the conditional distribution of the outcomes given the network connections and the individual characteristics, with the network assumed to be exogenous.
+The primary contribution of this paper is to introduce and show the identification of a general model of heterogeneous peer effects.
+This model allows for any type of spillovers that can be represented through the empirical peer outcome distribution.
+Our identification result makes use of the conditional distribution of the outcomes given the network connections and the individual characteristics, with the network assumed to be exogenous.
 The steps of the identification argument are as follows.
-First, we show that the rank-dependent peer effect model admits a unique equilibrium when the magnitude of the total peer effect is bounded by one.
-Then, using the unique equilibrium result, we derive a reduced-form representation of the model.
-Given the reduced-form representation, we construct moment conditions to identify the peer effect coefficients $\{\beta_{k,d}\}_{k,d}$ and $\gamma$.
-This step relies on an instrument relevance condition closely related to the equivalent condition of the LIM model.
+First, we show that the general model admits a unique equilibrium when the total incoming spillover from all peers is bounded, in absolute value, by one for each individual.
+As in most nonlinear peer effects models, our identification conditions rely on a high-level rank restriction \citep{brock2007identification, yang2017social, boucher2024toward}.
+We show that this restriction is satisfied when the network includes individuals who have friends-of-friends who are not their direct friends.
+This condition is the same as that used to obtain identification in the LiM model \citep{BDF}.
+Under such a network structure, we show that the distribution of the exogenous characteristics of these friends-of-friends can be used as instruments.
+We then construct moment conditions to identify all the parameters of the model.
+This step relies on an instrument relevance condition closely related to the equivalent condition of the LiM model.
+We also provide a specification test of the model that allows practitioners to choose a model specification in a data-driven way.

-In implementation, we use Two-stage Least-squares (TSLS) to estimate the parameters.
-We show, through simulation exercises, how the finite-sample performance of the TSLS estimator depends on the complexity of the model, the sample size and the strength of our instruments.
-We also show how ex-ante knowledge about the structure of peer effects can aid in estimation in settings where the fully saturated model is challenging to estimate.
-We then show how our estimator can be applied to empirical settings by estimating spillovers in learning between students at two Norwegian middle schools.
-Our estimates show that the homogeneous estimates of the LIM model does not capture the heterogeneity of peer effects we find in the data.
-Instead, the highest-GPA peers are the driving factor in GPA spillovers.
-This supports the empirical relevance of the rank-dependent peer effect model in real world settings.